Basics

 Short answer: yes.
 To sell on Amazon in the UAE, you need a valid trade licence.
 This can be a mainland licence or a free zone licence, as long as it covers e-commerce or trading activities.

 If you're in a free zone like DMCC, IFZA, or Meydan, make sure your licence activity includes "trading" or "e-commerce."
-Some free zones offer e-commerce licence packages that typically range from AED 5,750 to AED 15,000 per year for basic packages, though costs vary by free zone and licence type.
+Some free zones offer e-commerce licence packages that typically range from AED 6,000 to AED 20,000+ per year depending on the free zone and package, though costs vary by free zone and licence type.

 In Saudi Arabia, you'll need a commercial registration (CR) from the Ministry of Commerce.